shaqil10/UBC-CourseChooser/README.md

 4. Audiovisual component: For my A/V component, when you hit the save button, a GIF should appear!
 The thinking man.
 Just wanting to let you know that you're smart for saving your work.

+5. As mentioned previously, the save functionality is done on the worklist page when you hit the "Save" button or if the window is closed, the user has the option to save that way as well.
+There is no specific load button, but the program automatically loads the worklist saved on the file so if you save your worklist and open it up again, the program starts where you left off.